 Global Education Digest

-New edition updates this key summary of global education publications.
+New edition of this key summary of global education publications.

 The Global Education Digest is a bibliography of recently published academic and research material relevant to the field of global education.
 This publication is compiled by Development Education Research Centre (DERC) on behalf of Global Education Network Europe (GENE) in the framework of ANGEL activities.
 This latest edition looks at material published in 2018, and follows on from the 2015-17 edition published last year.
 It also includes all relevant publications from 2017 that were not yet available when the previous edition was officially launched (February 2018).